promanenko/gigaspaces-sbp-jekyll/oracle-delta-server.markdown

 # Running the example

-1. Download the example from [GitHub|https://github.com/Gigaspaces/oracle-delta-server].
+1. Download the example from {%git https://github.com/Gigaspaces/oracle-delta-server%}.
 2. Change the Database properties according to your environment:

 {%highlight java%}